 Will this recent switch have an effect on his performance, or on the performance of his previous team?

 Is he going to be just as good while playing for Arsenal?

 These are the questions everyone wants to get answers to as the Community Shield final is kick-starting the football season.
-The UK-licenced online bookie TonyBet gives 37/20 on Arsenal’s win in regular time and 19/20 for the Gunners to lift the trophy.
+The football odds being provided by UK-licenced online bookie TonyBet gives 37/20 on Arsenal’s win in regular time and 19/20 for the Gunners to lift the trophy.